Table of Contents

 Porgy Fishing Techniques and Gear

-Multiple Hooks: Using a rig with multiple hooks increases your chances of catching more fish in a shorter amount of time.
-This is especially useful in areas where porgies are schooling or feeding heavily.
+- Multiple Hooks: A rig with multiple hooks improves your chances of catching more fish quickly, especially in areas with schools of porgies or heavy feeding activity.

-Shanked Hooks: When fishing for porgies, opt for short shanked hooks.
-These hooks allow for better bait presentation and reduce the likelihood of the porgy swallowing the hook deeply, making it easier to release the fish if needed.
+- Shanked Hooks: Opt for short shanked hooks to enhance bait presentation and reduce the likelihood of deep-hooking, making it easier to release fish.

-Soft Baits: Porgies have small mouths, so using soft baits like worms or clams ensures they can easily bite down and take the bait without hesitation.
+- Soft Baits: Porgies have small mouths, so use soft baits like worms or clams, which they can easily bite and take without hesitation.

 Best Locations for Porgy Fishing